 This is where investors will find shares in Apple (NASDAQ: AAPL), Facebook (NASDAQ: FB), Google (NASDAQ: GOOGL), Netflix (NASDAQ: NFLX) and Amazon (NASDAQ: AMZN).

-How can I access stocks that are listed on the Nasdaq?
+How can I access FAANG stocks that are listed on the Nasdaq from Australia?

-Australian investors can typically invest in international shares in three ways: using a broker or online broking platform, through a managed fund, or through an exchange traded fund (ETF).
+Australian investors can typically invest in international shares in 3 ways: using a broker or online broking platform, through a managed fund or through an exchange traded fund (ETF).